MOM Updates Parental Leave Package: How does this affect you and your company?

 By Lim Say Ping

-Leave benefits for new parents in Singapore have improved drastically from several years ago where companies only provided the minimum amount of paid maternity leave with none for fathers as stipulated by policies from MOM.
-Back then as compared to countries like USA where there were no national policies that provided paid leave for new parents, Singapore was already considered pro-family in its leave policies.
-However, in the recent years, European countries have begun to implement much more pro-family policies in the belief it will help the employees and help to solve the national problem of low birth rate.
-Being in the same spot, Singapore’s government has also changed policy over the years to provide better leave benefits for new parents such as childcare leave, extended maternity leave and the latest 2-week, mandatory parental leave package, paternal leave that will be effective from 1 January 2017.
+Leave benefits for new parents in Singapore have improved drastically from several years ago when companies only provided the minimum amount of paid maternity leave with none for fathers as stipulated by policies from MOM.
+Back then as compared to countries like the USA where there were no national policies that provided paid leave for new parents, Singapore was already considered pro-family in its leave policies.
+However, in recent years, European countries have begun to implement much more pro-family policies in the belief it will help the employees and help to solve the national problem of low birth rate.
+Being in the same spot, Singapore’s government has also changed policy over the years to provide better leave benefits for new parents such as childcare leave, extended maternity leave, and the latest 2-week, mandatory parental leave package, paternal leave that will be effective from 1 January 2017.

 giu vicente 2999